hkuno/ompi_man_rst/rst/ompi/mpi/man/man3/MPI_Reduce.3.rst

 Similar statements apply for MPI_2INTEGER, MPI_2DOUBLE_PRECISION, and MPI_2INT.

-The datatype :ref:`MPI_FLOAT_INT` is as if defined by the following sequence of instructions.
+The datatype MPI_FLOAT_INT is as if defined by the following sequence of instructions.

 ::